|Safety Sessions sponsored by

 Weather is a contributing factor in over 70% of fatal Helicopter Air Ambulance accidents.
 We will look at the prominent weather factor, and how it correlates to the airspace we fly in.
 We will also look at how changing FAR Part 135.609 in route weather requirements could lessen the likelihood of future fatal accidents.

 K.C.
 Jones, CMTE , MTSP-C, Med-Trans Corporation

 Error Medical Adventures (EMA) will focus on the risky behaviors and distractions flight crews encounter each day.
-Case studies, and industry surveys will be highlighted to help crew members better recognise and combat at risk attitiudes, and behaviors in themselves and others.
+Case studies, and industry surveys will be highlighted to help crew members better recognize and combat at risk attitudes, and behaviors in themselves and others.
 Examples of common work place situations will be presented to emphasize how easily we can be distracted from tasks at hand.

 From Tragedy to Recovery: Anatomy of the Mercy Air Med Crash- 1/2/2013

 Bryan Williams RN, BSN Mercy Air Med